Super Pig

-Tonde Burin (とんでぶーりん, Tonde Būrin) is a Japanese magical girl manga series written and illustrated by Taeko Ikeda.
-It was originally serialized in Shogakukan's shōjo magazine Ciao from October 1994 to September 1995, collecting into 3 tankōbon volumes.
-An anime series based on the manga titled Ai to Yuuki no Pig Girl Tonde Buurin (愛と勇気のピッグガール とんでぶーりん) was produced by Nippon Animation and was broadcast on MBS, TBS and their affiliates in Japan from September 3, 1994, a month prior to the manga adaptation's serialization to August 26, 1995.
+Super Pig (愛と勇気のピッグガール とんでぶーりん, Ai to Yuuki no Pig Girl Tonde Būrin) is a Japanese magical girl anime television series created by Taeko Ikeda, loosely based on the manga Nantonaku Boorin by Shinri Mori and produced by Nippon Animation that aired on MBS, TBS and its affiliates from September 3, 1994 to August 26, 1995 for 51 episodes.
+A manga adaptation simply titled Tonde Burin (とんでぶーりん, Tonde Būrin) was written and illustrated by Ikeda and was originally serialized in Shogakukan's shōjo magazine Ciao from October 1994 to September 1995, collecting into 3 tankōbon volumes.

-An English language-version titled Super Pig was produced by Saban Entertainment in 1997.
+An English language-version was produced by Saban Entertainment in 1997.
 This dub aired in New Zealand on TV2.
 From 1998 to 1999 the Saban dub aired in the Netherlands on Fox Kids with Dutch subtitles.
 Another English dub aired only in the Philippines under the title Super Boink; this dub kept all the original music.

+Both the anime and the manga were planned simultaneously as a media mix project.

 Plot

 Karin Kokubu (Kassie Carlen) is late for school one day when she comes across an apparently injured yellow pig.
 It turns out the pig wasn't injured, just hungry, and he gets back his health when he eats Karin's apple.
 When Karin gets to her school, called Sei Ringo Gakuen (St. Ringo School), she discovers that the pig has stowed away in her backpack, which gets her into trouble with her teacher Makoto Arashiyama (Fowley Fatback).

 Later, she meets the pig again and finds out he can talk and fly.
 The pig gives her a "Dream Tonpact" which she opens, and a pig snout appears from it and attaches itself to her nose.
 She finds the pig again who explains that he is actually Prince Tonrariano the 3rd (Iggy Pig) of the apple-shaped planet Buringo (Oinko).
 He tells her how she can transform: by saying "Ba Bi Bu Be Burin!" she transforms into a superpowered pink piglet called Tonde Burin (Super Pig).
 This is not something Karin is happy about at all, as she'd rather transform into a magical girl heroine like her idol, the tokusatsu character "Cutey Chao" (who is possibly a reference to Cutie Honey).
 Tonrariāno (who she calls Ton-chan) tells her if she can collect 108 pearls by doing good deeds as Burin, she can do so.
 The pearl collection operates on karma, meaning if Burin abuses her powers, she will lose pearls.

 Whenever someone is in danger, Karin becomes Tonde Burin to thwart the crisis and uses her new abilities to help other people in need.